mohammadsilwadi/reading-notes-101/class-01.md

 programming language that the compu ter understands.
 In our case, this is JavaScript.

-###  How do compiters fit in with the world around them.
+###  How do computers fit in with the world around them.
 * computers create models of wolrd using data.